Originally posted 2017-10-22 19:35:24.

 Once again, the two traditional profiles in Asia are very close and differ from the Western AGP profile as described by Blanchard.
 This indicates that there are cultural influences affecting the Western, late-onset AGP profile that differ from those I have described above.

 Remember that autogynephiles are attracted to themselves as women; so they have to be attracted to femininity.
 (And they are, very much so.)
 Their conditioning in the ‘not men’ group, however, teaches them that the single most powerful affirmation they can have, that they are women, is to have male partners.
-It also teaches them that to have female partners would compromise their identity as women.
+More than that: it also teaches them that to have female partners would compromise their identity as women.

 An HSTS will see her partner very much in the same way as a woman of the same age does — in romantic and erotic terms, as a physical lover.
 AGPs tend to see their partners in idealised terms and talk about their ‘eventual life partners’.
 They are looking to replicate the lives of their natal sisters.